-Eugene Schwartz once told a story about a copywriting job he had.
+Eugene Schwartz once told a story about a copywriting job he was working on.

 He met with the client and asked him to start talking about the product.
 They ended up sitting together for four hours — the client talking, and Schwartz simply listening and taking notes.

-Later that night, while he was waiting for his wife to get ready for a night out on Manhattan, Schwartz wrote the ad.
+Later that night, while he was waiting for his wife to get ready for a night out in Manhattan, Schwartz sat down and wrote the ad.

 The entire ad.

-He said about 70% of the finished copy was composed of his client’s own words.
+He said about 70 percent of the finished copy was composed of his client’s own words.

 The headline itself was a phrase the client had hit on, word for word.